On the relative Morrison-Kawamata cone conjecture: Preliminaries

 \subsection{Shokurov polytopes}

-Let $V$ be a finite-dimensional $\Rr$-vector space.
+Let $V$ be a finite-dimensional $\Rr$-vector space with a rational structure.
 A polytope (resp. rational polytope) $P\subset V$ is the convex hull of finite points (resp. rational points) in $V$.
 In particular, a polytope is always closed and bounded.
-We use $\Int(P)$ to denote the relative interior of $P$ and call $\Int(P)$ the open polytope.
-By convention, a single point is an open polytope.
-Therefore, $\Rr_{>0}\cdot P$ is an open polyhedral cone iff $P$ is an open polytope.
+We denote by $\Int(P)$ the relative interior of $P$, and refer to $\Int(P)$ as the relatively open polytope.
+By convention, a single point is a relatively open polytope.
+Therefore, $\Rr_{>0}\cdot P$ is a relatively open polyhedral cone iff $P$ is a relatively open polytope.

 \begin{theorem}[{\cite[Theorem 3.4]{SC11}}] Let $X$ be a $\Qq$-factorial variety and $f: X \to S$ be a fibration.
 Assume that good minimal models exist for effective klt pairs in dimension $\dim(X/S)$.
 Let $D_i, i=1,\ldots, k$ be effective $\Qq$-divisors on $X$.
 Suppose that $P \subset \oplus_{i=1}^k [0,1) D_i$ is a rational polytope such that for any $\De \in P$, $(X, \De)$ is klt and $\ka(K_F+ \De|_F)\geq 0$, where $F$ is a general fiber of $f$.